 Solid straight punches and a few effective kicks are all you need from Wing Chun to be good at self-defense.
-So if you don’t have much time to practice a slew of martial arts techniques, then Wing Chun could be for you.
+So if you don’t have much time to practice a slew of martial arts techniques, then Wing Chun could be perfect for you.

 The precision striking works well in many self-defense scenarios.
-If you need to deal significant amount of damage to one area, i.e., the face, the groin and other sensitive areas, then practicing Wing Chun delivers to this end.
+If you need to deal a significant amount of damage to one area, i.e., the face, the groin, and other sensitive areas, then practicing Wing Chun delivers to this end.

 Useful for 2 or more attackers?
 Rating 3/5.
 You can strike with precision but you’ll need to get a favorable position first.

 Aikido’s whole self-defense arsenal is composed of wrist locks and falling without harm.
 Punching and kicking are not allowed.
-Instead of using the opponent’s energy against him you channel the energy within you.
+Instead of using the opponent’s energy against him, you channel the energy within you.
 Sure, you can enroll in Aikido class for other benefits, but you won’t be able to use them in self-defense and in emergency situations.

 All is not lost with Aikido.
-Physical exercises increase your balance, coordination and reflexes.
-You also sharpen your innate sense of timing, flexibility and posture.
+Physical exercises increase your balance, coordination, and reflexes.
+You also sharpen your innate sense of timing, flexibility, and posture.

 Tai Chi is a slow-moving, low impact exercise routine that makes the practitioner go through a series of “poses” that mimic actions.
 One example is the move “crane spreading his wings” and a martial arts technique that “boxes both ears”.
 Moving is slow and breathing is deliberately done in the same manner.
-While doing Tai Chi you focus your attention on your inner self and bodily sensations.
+While doing Tai Chi, you focus your attention on your inner self and bodily sensations.

 While there are some who would say that the practitioner could accelerate the motions for self-defense purposes, lack of sparring or actual experience could prove to be a rude awakening.
 You’ll quickly realize that Tai Chi just isn’t meant as a tool for self-defense.

 Tai Chi shines when used in non-violence and for bettering the self.
-Practitioners combat illnesses, become more relaxed, relieved and free of stress after each session.
-Tai Chi is in fact often used to treat many health problems and is seen more as a miracle health exercise than a martial arts discipline.
+Practitioners become more relaxed, relieved and free of stress after each session.
+Tai Chi is, in fact, often used to treat many health problems and is seen more like a miracle health exercise than a martial arts discipline.

 Ultimately, it was labeled as being impractical for self-defense.
 Brazil believed that Capoeira was their dominant martial art until Jiu Jitsu came along.
 Needless to say, Capoeira ended quickly while MMA and other disciplines dominated the battlefield.

 Capoeira is great for those who want to combine martial arts with the exercise benefits of dancing.
 Your muscles get worked out and your body becomes more flexible.
 What’s more, you gain a sense of body rhythm and harmony.

 There’s one saving grace to Taekwondo as a self-defense tool.
 You’ll need your legs to be much faster than your arms and opt for straightforward moves instead of high-flying ones.
 If you can execute one kick and down the attacker, then great.

-Just don’t expect close-combat practice such as chokes, grabs or throws and you’ll be fine.
-The fact that this martial arts discipline concentrates on leg attacks doesn’t it a go-to system you can rely on for defense.
+Just don’t expect close-combat practices such as chokes, grabs, or throws and you’ll be fine.
+The fact that this martial arts discipline concentrates on leg attacks doesn’t mean that it is a go-to system that you can rely on for defense.

-It could be argued, and has been by experts everywhere, that for single attack self defense encounters against untrained opponents, Brazilian Jiu Jitsu and MMA are the favorites.
-The reason why is that both disciplines make the best use of the laws of physics by utilizing leveraging and efficiency of movement techniques.
+It could be argued (by experts everywhere) that for single attack self-defense encounters against untrained opponents, Brazilian Jiu Jitsu and MMA are the favorites.
+The reason is that both disciplines make the best use of the laws of physics by utilizing leverage and efficiency of movement techniques.